VladimirMakaev/cqrs-journey-doc/Journey_06_V2Release.markdown

 application by capturing everything that might be used in the future.
 The migration process takes this new feature into account.

-The following sections describe the key steps performed by the migration utility.
 Because the migration process copies large amounts of data around, you should run it in a Windows Azure worker role in order to minimize the cost .
 The migration utility is a console application so you can use the Windows Azure remote desktop feature.
 For information